Vascular dementia

 At a glance

-- Vascular dementia is one of the most common types of dementia, affecting about 15 to 20% of all dementia patients.
+- Vascular dementia is the second most common form of dementia, affecting around 15 to 20 percent of all dementia patients.

-- Various kinds of circulatory disorders in the brain lead to a reduction in mental abilities.
+- Vascular dementia is caused by circulatory disorders in the brain.
+These lead to a reduction in cognitive abilities.

 Note: The information in this article cannot and should not replace a medical consultation and must not be used for self-diagnosis or treatment.